mad-lab-fau/mad-gui/docs/developer_guidelines.rst

 Furthermore, you have the possibility to inject algorithms this way.
 If you want to do that, you will need our section about :ref:`Customization <customization>`.

-In case you is something that you want to change in the GUI, which is not possible using the described ways for customization, you will need our :ref:`Contribution Guidelines <contribution guidelines>`.
+In case there is something that you want to change in the GUI, which is not possible using the described ways for customization, you will need our :ref:`Contribution Guidelines <contribution guidelines>`.